 Scuba equipment must be within the weight allowance allowed by the airline.
 Some airlines allow you to purchase extra weight for equipment, please check when booking your flight.

 BCDs and bottles must be empty, properly closed and carried in the hold.
 Note: Some content and depth gauges and computers can be affected by low pressure.
 As with cameras, these should be carried as part of your hand luggage.

 • Diver Medical

-If you are taking part in a PADI course on board, you are required to a sign a medical form prior to starting the course.
+All qualified divers and anyone taking part in a PADI course are required to sign a diver medical

 Where doctor's clearance is needed, we ask you to arrange this before arrival where possible and to bring it with you to avoid any delays, additional costs or even missing the trip.

 Emperor Divers will not be responsible for any financial loss incurred by issues beyond our control such as, but not limited to, weather, 'Act of God' or changes made by the local authorities.
 It is your responsibility to ensure you have purchased comprehensive dive and travel insurance cover specific to your booking and to bring proof of this with you to show the guides when you check in.